amckenna41/DCBLSTM_PSP/psp_gcp/README.md

 ## GCP Notification Function ##

-This Google Cloud Function is used to notify when training has been completed and notifies some of the training results via an email server to a receipient.
+This Google Cloud Function is used to notify when training has been completed and notifies some of the training results via an email server to a recipient.
 Currently, with Google Cloud's ML Engine/Ai-Platform there is no mechanism at which to know when training has been completed and the Ai job is finished, this function alleviates that.

 **To configure function, call setup script:**
 ```